burakemir/burakemir.github.io/odersky-fest-23/content/6_synthesis/page2.md

 Relevant to the problem of shared references:

    * Phil Wadler "Is there a use for linear types?"
 ACM SIGPLAN Notices 26 (9) '91
-   * Odersky "Observer types for linear logic" ESOP'92
+   * Martin Odersky "Observers for linear types" ESOP'92

 Key points:
    * local/short-lived read-only aliasing is ok for a linear type!